anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 with an empty body.

-[RFC Editor: please delete] /\* error in v03: HTTP POST allows for an empty body but also to provide additional data, like CSR attributes or information about enroll type: initial or re-enroll. \*/
+Note that using HTTP POST allows for an empty body, but also to provide additional data, like CSR attributes or information about the enroll
+type: initial or re-enroll.
+In the following the enrollment is described as initial enrollment.

 Upon receiving the enrollment-trigger, the pledge SHALL construct the pledge-enrollment-request as authenticated self-contained object.